wasmerio/wasmer.io/_posts/wasmer-2.1.md

 ## Singlepass Windows Support

-The Wasmer Runtime and its Singlepass compiler are fast becoming secret weapons for blockchain companies and Web 3 infrastructure providers.
+The Wasmer Runtime and its Singlepass compiler are fast becoming secret weapons for blockchain companies and Web3 infrastructure providers.
 Companies and sponsors using Wasmer and Singlepass as a part of their infrastructure include [Near Protocol](https://near.org/), [Confio](https://confio.gmbh/), [Spacemesh](https://spacemesh.io/), Dusk Network, ElrondNetwork, etc. With Wasmer 2.1, our customers and sponsors can seamlessly leverage Singlepass on any Windows infrastructure.

 ## LLVM 13